MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: A Multimodal Moral Embedding Space

 This formulation preserves CLIP's semantic similarity loss while adding the constraint that semantic similarity should align with moral overlap between samples.
 This is particularly suitable for our multi-label setting, where samples can be associated with multiple moral foundations simultaneously.
 To avoid trivial self-similarity effects, we exclude diagonal terms from the loss computation.
+Full training configuration details are provided in Appendix~\ref{app:training_parameters}.